hexa-org/policy/specs/IDQL-core-specification.md

   * `uri` - The full request URI sent by the client.
   * `path` - The path portion of the request URI.
   * `query` - Returns any information contained after a `?` in a request URI.

-* `subject.http` - To access HTTP request information.
+  * `http` - To access HTTP request information.
     * `header.<header-name>` - May be used to compare the value of a particular http header.
 If multiple headers of the same name exists, then the value is considered muli-valued.
 Any comparison that matches a single-value SHALL be considered a match.
-For example `subject.http.header.authorization sw bearer`.
+For example `req.http.header.authorization sw bearer`.
     * `method` - The HTTP Method used to make the request (e.g. GET, POST, DELETE, PUT, PATCH).

 * `subject.jwt.<claim>` - If a JWT was used, specific claims can be compared where <claim> is the name of a claim.
 For example `subject.jwt.iss eq my.example.com`